Akyya-Mayberry/locations/README.md

+# Munchie Surf
+This application displays a list of 5 liqour store locations in Haight Ashbury where you can get munchies/snacks.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-It uses react-google-maps library for integrating with Google Maps, and Yelp Fusion API for retrieving details about store locations.
+It uses [react-google-maps](https://github.com/tomchentw/react-google-maps) library for integrating with Google Maps, and [Yelp Fusion API](https://www.yelp.com/fusion) for retrieving details about store locations.
 To work solely client-side with Yelp Fusion API, a free web proxy located at 'https://cors-anywhere.herokuapp.com', is being used.

+The application is written in Typescript and uses jsx, so various source files you will notice have a .tsx exetension to reflect this.

+## Getting Started
+The below instructions will walk you through setting up and running this application.

 For the project to build, **these files must exist with exact filenames**: